 Smart Decarceration Project

-Kathryn Frances, LMSW, is a first year PhD student at the School of Social Service Administration.
+Kathryn Frances, LMSW, is a doctoral candidate.
 Her research interests include using qualitative methods to explore the social and political intersections between access to housing and criminal justice involvement.

-Emily Claypool, A.M., is a second year PhD student who is interested in deinstitutionalization, clinical interventions as well as the social life and historical emergence of evidence-based practices and programs.
+Emily Claypool, A.M., is a doctoral student who is interested in deinstitutionalization, clinical interventions as well as the social life and historical emergence of evidence-based practices and programs.
 Thinking about power, control and scientific discourse, her research draws from the interdisciplinary field of Science and Technology Studies (STS).

-Mario McHarris is a first year full time master’s degree student.
-His interests include the intersections of criminal justice-involved youth of color in urban environments, treatment of people with serious mental illness in the criminal justice system, and community-based alternatives to incarceration.
+Mario McHarris is a full time master’s student, concentrating in social administration.
+His research interests include the intersections of race and class in prosecution and sentencing, treatment of individuals with serious mental illness in the criminal justice system, and community-based alternatives to incarceration.

-Sophia Sarantakos is a fourth year doctoral candidate.
+Sophia Sarantakos is a doctoral candidate.
 Her research interests include criminal-legal actors as street-level bureaucrats, discretion and decision-making among criminal-legal actors, and discretion as a tool to transform penal policies and practices.